bjzhang/bjzhang.github.io/_posts/2016/2016-10-18-openat-and-open-a-close-lookat-in-kernel-and-glibc.md

----
-layout: post
-title: "openat and open: a close look at from kernel and glibc"
+# "openat and open: a close look at from kernel and glibc"
-categories: [Linux]
-tags: [kernel, glibc, syscall, open]
----

 # article in LWN
 [Unreviewed code in 3.11](https://lwn.net/Articles/562294/)